-- a. the approved Sections 1 and 2 of Part 2 of the AGAR; and - b. the completed Notice of Public Rights and Publication of Annual Governance & Accountability Return (Exempt Authority).
-Please note that we have pre-completed it with the following suggested dates: Monday 17 June Friday 26 July 2019.
-(The latest possible dates that comply with the statutory requirements are Monday 1 July Friday 9 August 2019); and - c. the notes which accompany the Notice (Local authority accounts: a summary of your rights).
+- a) the approved Sections 1 and 2 of Form 2 of the AGAR; and - b) the completed Notice of Public Rights and Publication of Annual Governance & Accountability Return (Exempt Authority). - c) the notes which accompany the Notice (Local authority accounts: a summary of your rights).